In M&A transactions there are several important factors that executives, investment bankers, and other stakeholders have to consider, including:

 Cash vs. Stock Consideration Mix

-The payment normally includes cash, company stock, a payable note, or a combination of all three.
+The payment normally includes cash, company stock, a payable note (seller financing), or a combination of all three.
 The buyer normally sources the cash via debt or equity.

 Impact on Pro-forma EPS and Ownership

-The next item is the impact that the purchase will have on the acquirer after the transaction as opposed to before.
+The next item is the impact that the purchase will have on the acquirer after the transaction is closed.
 The financials of the two merged companies will need to be analyzed using a merger model.

 The goal of this analysis is to determine how the buyer’s earnings per share (EPS) will change due to the merger.
 An increase in EPS is called Accretion and a decrease is called Dilution.